Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-12-23-SY-PCA_rnaseq_ref_genomes_annots.md

 With the resulting `salmon.merged.gene_counts.tsv` files from each run in hand, I then queried `ChatGPT  4o` for recommendations on visually comparing gene counts.
 Its recommendations included a Venn diagram to indicate matching/non-matching gene IDs and scatter plots showing gene counts on X and Y axes for matching gene IDs for the respective runs.

 Further, to visualize the gene count differences between the `rnaseq` runs using the `NCBI Crassostrea gigas Annotation Release 101` and `GCF_963853765.1-RS_2024_06` reference genomes and annotations, I chose PCA among the recommendations made by `ChatGPT 4o`, and interactively worked with it to produce a 2D PCA plot which, with additional metadata for the samples, differentiates the two runs (by color), and each sample's noted resilience, and time interval (day 0 vs. day 30).
 Satisfied with this, and noting the striking similarity between the two runs, I then had ChatGPT produce an interactive 3D PCA plot to see whether greater differences appeared given a third principal component axis.
+Figures below show the PC1/PC2 and PC1/PC3 planar projections, and an interactive 3D plot is shown.

 ## Results